 What is Radiesse®?

 Post-treatment care involves the application of ice over injection areas to decrease tissue edema.
-Post-treatment follow up visits are typically scheduled 8-12 weeks after treatment to assess patient satisfaction and to provide touch up injections as needed.
-For optimal and long lasting results, a 2nd touch-up procedure is sometimes warranted, as evidence suggests that the gel carrier of CaHA resorbs at a slightly faster pace than the pace at which tissue in-growth occurs.
-Performing a touch-up injection at approximately 8-12 weeks after the initial injection optimizes longevity.
+Post-treatment follow-up visits are typically scheduled 8-12 weeks after treatment to assess patient satisfaction and provide touch-up injections as needed.
+For optimal and long-lasting results, a 2nd touch-up procedure may be warranted, as evidence suggests that the gel carrier of CaHA resorbs at a slightly faster pace than the pace at which tissue in-growth occurs—performing a touch-up injection at approximately 8-12 weeks after the initial injection optimizes longevity.

 Radiesse should not be used if you:

 - Have severe allergies manifested by a history of anaphylaxis or a history of multiple severe allergies

 - Have a known susceptibility to keloid formation or hypertrophic scarring

 - Are pregnant or nursing

 Radiesse has some mild side effects that often last for a short period after the injection.
 These side effects are expected after the injection and are not life-threatening.
 Some of these side effects include:

 - mild bleeding at the injection site

 Before treatment, consult Dr. Taylor to discuss if Radiesse is right for you.
 Dr. Taylor is board certified to administer these forms of medicine.
 Dr. Taylor has the education and thousands of injection experiences to decide if Radiesse is right for you.